HyperBlockChain/Hyperchain-Core/README.md

     CppRestSDK 2.9.1 and above
     sqlite 3 and above

-## Previous verison of Hyperchain-Core
+## Fork of Hyperchain-Core
-Branch of old Elementary version please refer to [Hyperchain-Core-YH](https://github.com/HyperBlockChain/Hyperchain-Core-YH)
+* This software development branch forks from [Hyperchain-Core](https://github.com/HyperBlockChain/Hyperchain-Core)
+* The fundamental knowledge and the design of Hyperperchain can be found in [Hyperchain Whitepaper](http://www.hyperchain.net/blog/archives/311).

 ## About
-Visit [Hyperchain Official Site](http://www.hyperchain.net "Hyperchain Homepage") for more about us.
+Visit [Paralism Official Site](http://www.paralism.com "Paralism Homepage") for more about vision of the new economy.